Publications

 Our research is highly collaborative.
 Many of our publications are products from international synthesis working groups and workshops, including:

-• Ecosystem transitions, PIs: Cristy Portales-Reyes and Anny Chung, supported by NSF LTER at NCEAS, 2021-present
+• Ecosystem transitions, PIs: Cristy Portales-Reyes and Anny Chung, supported by NSF LTER at NCEAS, 2021-2024

-• Biodiversity and ecosystem services, PIs: Sarah Weiskopf and Isabel Rosa, supported by NSF at SESYNC, 2019-present
+• Diversity in eco-function, PIs: Sarah Weiskopf and Maria Isabel Arce-Plata, supported by NSF at SESYNC, 2019-2023

 • Scaling-up BEF, PIs: Forest Isbell, Jane Cowles, and Laura Dee, supported by NSF LTER at NCEAS, 2017-2020 (see picture)